-Our Nominating & Governance Committee has nominated four directors for election at the annual meeting.
-If you elect the four nominees, they will hold office for a three-year term expiring at the 2008 annual meeting or until their successors have been elected.
-All nominees, except for Jeffrey B. Swartz, are currently serving on our Board of Directors.
+The Board of Directors has nominated four directors for election at the annual meeting.
+If you elect the four nominees, they will hold office for a three-year term expiring at the 2009 annual meeting or until their successors have been elected.
+All nominees are currently serving on our Board of Directors.

 Your proxy will vote for each of the nominees unless you specifically withhold authority to vote for a particular nominee.
-If any nominee is unable to serve, your proxy may vote for another nominee proposed by the Nominating & Governance Committee.
-We do not know of any nominee of the Nominating & Governance Committee who would be unable to serve as a director if elected.
+If any nominee is unable to serve, your proxy may vote for another nominee proposed by the Board of Directors.
+We do not know of any nominee of the Board of Directors who would be unable to serve as a director if elected.